 \section{Large examples}

-As we mentioned in Section~\ref{sec_def_deform}, we sometimes skip the operations (zig-4) and (zig-5) (resp. (zag-4) and (zag-5)) when we define the deformation $\nu^\zig_\calX(\Gamma,\{z_1,\cdots,z_r\})$ (resp. $\nu^\zag_\calY(\Gamma,\{z_1,\cdots,z_r\})$) of a consistent dimer model $\Gamma$.
-However, as the following example shows, (zig-4) and (zig-5) (resp. (zag-4) and (zag-5)) are indispensable to define the deformations that are compatible with the mutations of polygons as shown in Theorem~\ref{mutation=deformation}.
+As we mentioned in Remark~\ref{r=1case} and Proposition~\ref{skip_hexagonal_square}, we sometimes skip the operations (zig-4) and (zig-5) (resp.~(zag-4) and~(zag-5)) when we define the extended deformation $\nu^\zig_\calX(\Gamma,\{z_1,\allowbreak\dots,\allowbreak z_r\})$ (resp.~$\nu^\zag_\calY(\Gamma,\{z_1,\dots, z_r\})$) of a consistent dimer model $\Gamma$.
+However, as the following example shows, (zig-4) and (zig-5) (resp.~(zag-4) and~(zag-5)) are indispensable to define extended deformations compatible with combinatorial mutations of polygons, as shown in Theorem~\ref{mutation=deformation}.
 For example, we often encounter such a situation when we consider a consistent dimer model whose PM polygon is relatively large.

-\begin{example} We consider the lattice polygon $P$ shown in the left of Figure~\ref{ex_large_polygon}.
-In particular, we assume that the double circle stands for the origin ${\bf 0}$.
-We consider the edge $E$ whose primitive inner normal vector is $w=(0,-1)$, in which case $h_{\rm min}=-3$ and $h_{\rm max}=1$.
-We take $u_E=(-1,0)$ which satisfies $\langle w,u_E\rangle=0$, and consider the line segment $F={\rm conv}\{{\bf 0},u_E\}$.
-Then, we have the mutation $\mut_w(P,F)$ of the polygon $P$ as shown in the right of Figure~\ref{ex_large_polygon}.
+\begin{Example} We consider the lattice polygon $P$ shown on the left-hand side of Figure~\ref{ex_large_polygon}.
+We assume that the double circle stands for the origin ${\bf 0}$.
+We consider the edge $E$ whose primitive inner normal vector is $w=(0,-1)$ with $h_{\min}=-3$ and $h_{\max}=1$.
+We take $u_E=(-1,0)$, which satisfies $\langle w,u_E\rangle=0$, and consider the line segment $F=\operatorname{conv}\{{\bf 0},u_E\}$.
+Then, the combinatorial mutation $\mut_w(P,F)$ of the polygon $P$ is as shown on the right-hand side of Figure~\ref{ex_large_polygon}.

-We then consider the dimer model $\Gamma$ shown in Figure~\ref{ex_large_dimer1}.
-The zigzag paths on this dimer model $\Gamma$ are Figure~\ref{ex_large_zigzag}.
-Thus, we can check that $\Gamma$ is consistent and the PM polygon $\Delta_\Gamma$ coincides with $P$ by Proposition~\ref{zigzag_sidepolygon}.
+Next, we consider the dimer model $\Gamma$ shown in Figure~\ref{ex_large_dimer1}.
+The zigzag paths on this dimer model $\Gamma$ are depicted in Figure~\ref{ex_large_zigzag}.
+One can check that $\Gamma$ is consistent, and hence the PM polygon $\Delta_\Gamma$ coincides with $P$ by Proposition~\ref{zigzag_sidepolygon}.

 { \foreach \blackname/\x/\y in {1/1/0,2/1/2,3/1/4,4/1/6,5/1/8,6/3/0,7/3/2,8/3/4,9/3/6,10/3/8,11/5/0,12/5/2,13/5/4,14/5/6,15/5/8, 16/7/0,17/7/2,18/7/4,19/7/6,20/7/8,21/9/0,22/9/2,23/9/4,24/9/6,25/9/8} {\coordinate (B\blackname) at (\x,\y);} \foreach \whitename/\x/\y in {1/0/1,2/0/3,3/0/5,4/0/7,5/2/1,6/2/3,7/2/5,8/2/7,9/4/1,10/4/3,11/4/5,12/4/7,13/6/1,14/6/3,15/6/5,16/6/7, 17/8/1,18/8/3,19/8/5,20/8/7,21/10/1,22/10/3,23/10/5,24/10/7} {\coordinate (W\whitename) at (\x,\y);}